Have you ever eaten something and said out loud: Man, I shouldn’t have eaten that! Then the guilt floods your whole body.

 What Can You Do To Combat Feelings Of Guilt?

 Guilt means that you did wrong … so forgive yourself, the other person if necessary, and all actions.
 This can also be helpful when eating.
-Even if you are resenting yourself for eating something that you really didn’t need or that wasn’t the healthiest thing for you, try to be compassionate and indulgent with yourself.
+Even if you are annoying yourself for eating something that you really didn’t need or that wasn’t the healthiest thing for you, try to be compassionate and indulgent with yourself.
 Remembering that guilt is not good for our body!
 Focus on what you want, how you want to eat, and the life you want.
 Put your energy into it instead of beating yourself up.

 After trial and error, you will be able to create and implement a strategic plan using foods that you know will work well with your tummy.
 It may take a while for habits to fully settle, but the positive changes you will feel will enable you to move on.
 Nothing beats eating healthy and feeling good.
 When you finally feel good, you won’t even miss the foods you ate before because you will feel so amazing!